How do the online courses work?

 What happens if we miss a session and what is your cancellation policy?

 - Cancellation Policy: We operate a 7-day cancellation policy for the course.
 We are unable to refund any cancellations made fewer than 7 days before the first day of the course.
+Occasionally we will have to cancel a course if there is not enough demand and in this case, we will always issue a full refund.

 - Missing a session within a course: Unfortunately, due to the fact these are group classes, we are unable to offer refunds for any days missed and we cannot reschedule classes.
 Tutors will always try to provide work for the student if they miss a lesson, depending on the format, and will outline any homework.
 Please do take note of each day the course falls on however, before booking, as we recommend a student attends every session to gain maximum benefit.